 As the teenage brain is still undergoing development, frequent mescaline abuse can cause serious problems that can be long-term in nature.
 Ultimately, anything capable of tampering with the brain’s delicate chemical system poses serious risks to a person’s health, both now and in the future.

-If you or someone you know struggle with mescaline abuse and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you or someone you know struggle with mescaline abuse and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.